gravitational/gravity/docs/6.x/cluster.md

-* Since all Kubernetes services such as `kubelet` or `kube-apiserver` always run enclosed inside the Master Container, it makes it possible for Gravity to closely monitor the Cluster health and perform Cluster updates.
+* Since all Kubernetes services such as `kubelet` or `kube-apiserver` always run enclosed inside the Master Container, it makes it possible for Gravity to closely monitor the Cluster health and perform Cluster upgrades.

 * `gravity` _continuously_ maintains Kubernetes configuration to be highly available ("HA").
 This means that any node can go down without disrupting Kubernetes' operation.

 * `gravity` runs its own local Docker registry which is used as a Cluster-level cache for container images.
-This makes application updates and restarts faster and more reliable.
+This makes application upgrades and restarts faster and more reliable.

-* `gravity` provides the ability to perform Cluster state snapshots as part of Cluster updates or to be used independently.
+* `gravity` provides the ability to perform Cluster state snapshots as part of Cluster upgrades or to be used independently.

 ### Kubernetes Extensions